 We offer rich and vibrant opportunities which draw upon meaningful real-life experiences.
 The curriculum is designed so that it is ambitious for all learners.
 Knowledge, skills and concepts are clearly outlined in an age-appropriate and progressive way from Y1-Y6 so that the children’s understanding is extended, year upon year.

 Skills and knowledge are taught discretely in subject areas, so that our children gain a broad understanding of each subject and know when they are learning about science or history for example.

-English Work includes: oracy (speaking and listening); writing (across the curriculum) and reading (one to one daily reading sessions and skills taught explicitly in a weekly lesson).
+English Work includes: oracy (speaking and listening); writing (across the curriculum) and reading (one to one daily reading sessions and skills taught explicitly dedicated reading lessons).
 Maths is bespoke to the school; we have designed our own maths scheme based on the national curriculum which has a proven track record of success for all.

 Educational visits and visitors are a key feature of the curriculum; the school subsidises a range of these to enrich the curriculum for all.
 Recently these have included: